The Inaugural Edit · 25 Pieces · Never Reopened

 Every PESHA saree is registered in the Royal Court — a permanent record of its art form, its artisan's lineage, and its owner.
 Traceable.
 Transferable.
 Permanent.

-— The Heritage Luxury Thesis, 2024
+— PESHA, Heritage Luxury Maison

 INDIA